 One of the core missions of the Provost’s Office is to support Wake Forest University faculty in their research and scholarly endeavors.
 In support of this mission, a number of funding opportunities are available through the Provost’s Office.
-To download a summary of these resource opportunities and to learn more about funds offered by the Provost’s Office and other offices on campus, click here.

 The Provost’s Fund for Academic Innovation

 The Provost’s Fund for Academic Innovation is designed to promote innovation in the curriculum or the learning environment.
 This fund places special emphasis on new or creative ways to use the curriculum or the learning environment to advance Wake Forest’s three core academic priorities: (1) building the best faculty of teacher-scholars in the world, (2) bringing the right students and mix of students to Wake Forest and supporting them appropriately while they are here, and (3) creating a vibrant campus with the kind of intellectual climate that capitalizes fully on our many opportunities for faculty-student engagement.
-Click here for specific guidelines.
-Completed applications should be submitted to Jennifer Collins.

 Provost’s Fund for Faculty Travel